uwu-shepards/horse/Readme.md

 ## Getting Started

-To get started with Mantrachain, you'll need to set up your development environment.
+To get started with Horse, you'll need to set up your development environment.

 ### Prerequisites